grafana/tempo-operator/docs/operator/api.md

 <em>(Optional)</em>

-<p>EnableAlerts specifies if Alerts should be created for Tempo components.</p>
+<p>CreatePrometheusRules specifies if Prometheus rules for alerts should be created for Tempo components.</p>

 </td>
 </tr>